 - (A) Continuing and expanding service delivery models that enable the full spectrum of treatment and recovery support services.
 The proposed project will utilize medication assisted treatment, clinical and recovery services and supports for all participants of this grant.
-The majority focus will be those individuals with an OUD in under-served areas of the state, with a portion of funds set aside for Stimulant use disorder. - (B) Continuing a pilot in two counties hardest hit with families who are involved in DSS services due to parental substance use. - (C) Continuing the pilot in collaboration with the Department of Public Safety to provide MAT to individuals re-entering communities as well as jail-based MAT programming in three to five facilities. - (D) Providing funding for several initiatives developed by the Eastern Band of the Cherokee Indians. - (E) Continuing and expanding community recovery support services such as peer supports, recovery coaches and recovery housing. - (F) Continuing and expanding prevention and education initiatives to hire a Prevention Coordinator, purchasing, distributing and training on the administration of naloxone and continuation of the "lock Your Meds" campaign.
+The majority focus will be those individuals with an OUD. - (B) Continuing the pilot in collaboration with the Department of Public Safety to provide MAT to individuals re-entering communities as well as jail-based MAT programming in detention facilities. - (C) Providing funding for several initiatives developed by the Eastern Band of the Cherokee Indians. - (D) Continuing and expanding community recovery support services such as peer supports, recovery coaches and recovery supported housing. - (E) Continuing and expanding prevention and education initiatives to hire a Prevention Coordinator, purchasing, distributing and training on the administration of naloxone and continuation of the "Lock Your Meds" campaign.